PufferFinance/puffer-locker/README.md

 ## Important Notes

-- You can only withdraw after your lock period ends
+- You can only withdraw after your lock period ends.
+- You can only have one lock at a time.
 - Your vlPUFFER tokens cannot be transferred to other addresses
-- If you don't withdraw within 1 week after lock expiry, anyone can kick you
+- If you don't withdraw within 1 week after lock expiry, anyone can kick you and receive 1% of your PUFFER tokens
 - Re-locking cannot result in less voting power than you currently have